Often, new students will come in and tell me that they think they’ve hurt their voices somehow, because when they try to sing it, hurts.

 Phew.
 That’s outta the way.
 Now onto what is making you feel discomfort.

 What you are actually feeling when your “voice hurts” is muscle tension.
-When we sing incorrectly, we engage the muscles we use for swallowing, which we really don’t need at all for singing.
-After a time, these muscles get sore and tired from being employed for the wrong job.
+When we are straining to sing, we engage the muscles we use for swallowing, which we really don’t need very often for singing.
+After a time of holding and engaging them, these muscles get sore and tired from being employed for the wrong job.

 “That’s it, Emily?
 I’m supposed to just… RELAX?”